 - Being accepted into the school of your choice

-- Securing the job you want
+- Securing job opportunities

 - Purchasing a vehicle